stykylbak, sticklebanke, sticklebanck, stickle bag(ge), stit(t)le bag(ge), stittle-back, stickle-back, stickleback

 Procedure

 1. Fill garbage pail with water/chlorine mix to make the disinfectant.
-Water/Chlorine mix should be at least 10ml of bleach to one gallon of water.
+Mix about 80 ml of bleach per one gallon (4L) of water.
 Higher concentration is good.

-2. Place traps in disinfectant for at least 24 hours
+2. Place traps in disinfectant for at least 1 minute (15 minutes recommended)

 3. Following disinfection, rinse traps and dry before storage